matthew-coad/autem/doc/07-SS-Species Simulation.md

 Reporting is now per round.
 Remove reporting of contest outcomes.

+**done**

+## SS-All members have an event

+All members should have an event by the end of the round.

+Need to add birth. **done**

+Need to add surviving. **done**

+Change judgement outcome when judgement is failed/dead becomes the event that causes the failure **done**

+## SS-Restore step as total rounds

+Restore step function so it is a count of the number of rounds in a simulation.

 ## SS-Terminate Epoch when it Jams

 ## SS-Terminate Epoch when it stops evolving